 - Audit logs – An audit log stores information about users, transactions, movements and any other history that might have occurred on your landing pages.
 The entire goal of a landing page is to acquire more customers, but if someone is having trouble signing up or if they didn't receive a message after going through your landing page you may need to provide some technical support and troubleshoot the problem.
 The only way to do this is to have access to the audit logs, with information on what the customer has done on your site.

-Our Pick for Best Landing Page Software: InstaPage
+Our Pick for Best Landing Page Builder: InstaPage

 - A heatmapping system for viewing customer behavior – Instapage takes heatmapping to a whole new level, with three tracking options: Mouse movements, clicks and scroll depth.
 The mouse movement is all about where regular visitors are moving around on the page.
 Are they noticing a part of your design first that shouldn't be happening?
 Are they getting distracted by an item on your page?
 The clicks are the main part of heatmapping, with colorful blobs that reveal exactly what parts of your landing page are receiving the most clicks.
 Finally, the scroll depth gives you an idea of whether or not users are seeing the content you have located further down your page.
 There's a chance that either people aren't that interested in it or they never get past the call to action button (which could be a good indication of the button's effectiveness).